 Remember there are no silly questions.
 Always ask.
 Here are some quick tips:

 - Ask the specialists.
-Visit a number of lenders and get some advices from their lending experts, or reach out to a broker in your area who can take you through the process and explain everything along the way
+Reach out to a broker in your area who can take you through the process and explain everything along the way or get some advice from a number of lending experts.

 - Get some insights from your own networks.
 Ask your family and friends for their experience with the lenders you're looking at.
 You may not have dealt with them before, but others may have.